yjmantilla/sovabids/README.rst

 Terminal User Interface (sovatui)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The easiest way to use sovabids is through its terminal user interface (TUI) called sovatui.
-This will allow you to do the conversion without having to write any command line code, and also to have a more visual experience of the conversion process.
-The TUI guides you through the full conversion workflow in four tabs: Setup, Rules, Mappings, and Convert.
+sovabids ships an **experimental** terminal user interface (TUI) called sovatui.
+It lets you run a conversion without writing any command line code, guiding you through the full workflow in four tabs: Setup, Rules, Mappings, and Convert.
+It is optional (install it with the ``[tui]`` extra shown below); the CLI and Python API are the primary, fully supported interfaces.

 Installation for TUI usage